 Resources for Extreme Cold Weather

-Extreme cold and dangerous wind chills are expected to impact the region beginning Thursday night and through the holiday weekend.
-The National Weather Service in Wilmington is currently predicting highs in the single digits, lows near zero, and wind chills below -20 degrees.
+There are a number of resources available in the Greater Cincinnati area, to help address the risks present from extreme cold and dangerous wind chill.
+The National Weather Service in Wilmington is one resource for monitoring extreme cold emergency weather news.
 Updates on the projected temperature timelines, winds and associated windchill can be found on the weather.gov website.
 Residents are advised to stay inside and avoid prolonged exposure to the freezing temperatures.
 Check frequently on relatives and neighbors that are elderly or chronically ill, and don’t forget to bring all pets inside.

 The following resources are available to Hamilton County Residents: